 Reading plays a vital role in the development and education of your child.
 At Hawthorn we ensure that pupils have lots of opportunities to read in lots of different contexts and for different reasons.
 We continually strive to promote a love of reading to ensure that pupils are ready for the next stages in their learning and to make sure that they will learn to love books and words.

-Every pupil in Key Stage One works through the programme to help them decode (sound out) words that they read and spell.
+Every pupil in Key Stage One and EYFS works through the programme to help them decode (sound out) words that they read and spell.
 Children are in ability groups based on the up to date information about how well they are doing.
-Videos are available to help parents help thier child to practise their phonics at home.
+Videos are available to help parents help their child to practise their phonics at home.
 Reading is linked to understanding what they have read.
 Links are made between reading, writing and phonics through short writing activities.

 Opportunities for reading in KS1 and KS2

 Pupils also read regularly in other areas of the curriculum and in other parts of the school day through: